 If, like me, you find yourself wondering where to go and what to do during Thailand’s ‘wet season’ then wonder no more.

-Ok I know many of you may say it’s ok when it rains, we can just go to a bar……well that’s ok too, but for the more adventurous among you I have found seven places in Chiang Mai that will make you forget about the rain!
+Ok I know many of you may say it’s ok when it rains, we can just go to a bar……well that’s ok too, but for the more adventurous amongst you, I have found seven places in Chiang Mai that will make you forget about the rain!

 North Thailand and, in particular, Chiang Mai is one of the most beautiful places you may ever visit.
 The changing weather and seasons are a beauty to experience, making it unlike anywhere else in Thailand.

-Maybe I’m getting a little to spiritual or hippy about things but Chiang Mai makes you feel that way too, well for me at least.
+Maybe I’m getting a little too spiritual or hippy about things but Chiang Mai makes you feel that way too, well for me at least.